 Street light system messages the “street lights” with a street light control message to decrease luminosity according to “street light operation centre” policy.

-Alternative flow
+Alternative Flow

 In the case of loss of communications, street lights have local policies which they obey.